Skip to main content

 Configuring Gunbot to Use SSL

-Configure the config.js file to use HTTPS:
+Configure the config.js file to use HTTPS.

-Copy your SSL certificates for easier management:
+Copy your SSL certificates for easier management (paths shown for Linux/macOS, adjust for Windows if necessary):

 sudo cp /etc/letsencrypt/live/yourdomain.com/privkey.pem /path/to/Gunbot/localhost.key